jefeish/git-automated-protectedbranches/README.md

 **export GH_TOKEN = (your personal token)**
 - Set your username in app.py
 - Start the local web service using 'flask run --host=0.0.0.0 &'
-- Start the forwarding service using 'ngrok http https://localhost:5000'
+- Start the forwarding service using 'ngrok http https://localhost:5000'.
+You can use the exact URL too.
 - Note the forwarding address from ngrok (in this case hhttp://b99e-2607-fea8-4e0-2f00-e9ef-e0aa-ad26-bfed.ngrok.io)

 ![](../../../Desktop/Screen Shot 2022-01-30 at 1.19.43 PM.png)![]